guylepage3/m3/README.md

 For detailed instructions on how to add Meta Sketch Resource Library to your Sketch Libraries, visit [Meta Sketch Resource Library](https://github.com/universelabs/meta/blob/master/META-SKETCH-RESOURCE-LIBRARY.md).

-For detailed instructions on how to add Meta UI to your Sketch Libraries, visit [META SKETCH RESOURCE LIBRARY](https://github.com/universelabs/meta/blob/master/META-SKETCH-RESOURCE-LIBRARY.md)

 ## Documentation